+39 331 584 7291 [email protected] Mon-Fri 8:00-17:30 (CET)

 With Microsoft Visio, you can quickly build a rack diagram from equipment shapes that conform to industry-standard measurements.
 The shapes are designed to fit together precisely, and their connection points make them easy to snap into place.
 A rack diagram helps make quick work of designing and documenting a rack of network equipment.
 Decide whether you need a front view for placement or a rear view for cabling and power planning.
 Place Equipment Logically Arrange devices in.
 A rack elevation diagram is a visual representation of the equipment and components contained within a rack in a data center or server room.
 Both electronics cabinets can be visualised, as well as IT racks with servers and networking hardware, including those provided by specific vendors like APC, Cisco, Dell, F5, HP, IBM and Oracle.

-• 19-inch network rack fan hole
+• Router placed in network rack

 • How to calculate the size of a network rack